slouloudis/reading-notes/README.md

 We can render react, vue, front end frameworks on the server.

 This comes with some benefits, like improving SEO.
-Preformance benefits, routing is easier.
+Performance benefits, routing is easier.

 **Frameworks**
 - Next.JS (Based on React)